valeckom/system-status-email/README.md

 # System Email

 This script is for emailing (Debian distro) Linux system information for passive monitoring.
-The registered email address will receive a weekly email containing basic system and storage information.
+The registered email address will receive a periodic email containing basic system and storage information.
+You can see an example email [here](#email-example).

 If there are any issues the debug log is the `system_email.log` inside `/opt/system_email`.